Applications for the Global Experience Bursary 2024 are now closed. Applications for 2025 will open in the spring of 2025.

 Deadlines

-The application period for the Global Experience Bursary 2024 will be Monday 5 February – Monday 27 May.
+The application period for the Global Experience Bursary 2025 will be announced in spring 2025.
 It is recommended that you apply for funding at least two months in advance of the start date of your global experience.
 If successful, this will ensure that you have enough time to complete all the necessary paperwork and that you are likely to receive your funding prior to your departure.

 Application support